Wetland Delineation with Emphasis on Soils and Hydrology

 Course Overview

 This course satisfies the requirements for basic wetland delineation training as specified by the Corps of Engineers and certification programs in many states.
 Materials and content are the same as identified in our Basic Wetland Delineation classes with additional time spent developing a stronger foundation in important aspects of soils and Hydrology.
 This course includes an additional field day beyond what is offered in the Basic Wetland Delineation course.
-Expect to spend a minimum of 28-lecture-contact-hours online.
-Online lectures must be completed prior to attending your chosen field session.
+Expect to spend a minimum of 24-lecture-contact-hours online.
+The Part 1 online lectures must be completed prior to attending your chosen field session.
 You can proceed at your own pace, reviewing lectures as many times as you wish for one year from the date you start the course.
 Successful completion of course requires participation at one in-person 24-contact-hour field session.

-Resources: Field Packing List | Sample Field Practicum Agenda | Printable Course Curriculum
+Resources: Field Packing List | Sample Field Practicum Agenda | Printable Course Curriculum (forthcoming)

-52 contact hours
+48 contact hours

-28 hours + 24 hours in field
+24 hours + 24 hours in field

 Unless otherwise noted, field sessions run from 8:00 am until 5:30 pm each day.